 According to Wikipedia, “The coronavirus recession, an effect of the Great Lockdown, or the Great Shutdown, is an ongoing severe global economic recession.
 This recession has been the steepest economic downturn since the Great Depression.”

 Can you survive a global economic crisis as serious as this one?
 Absolutely.
-This economic impact of coronavirus doesn’t necessarily mean you’ll go out of business.
-Many of you could actually experience a growth in business during a crisis, if you know how to use the global pandemic as an opportunity to reinvent yourself.
+This crisis doesn’t necessarily mean you’ll go out of business.
+Many of you could actually experience a growth in business during a global crisis, if you know how to use the pandemic as an opportunity to reinvent yourself.

 A crisis helps us remember what’s most important, and figure out what we’re made of.
 Kathleen Morris once said, “The Greek root of the word crisis is ‘to sift’, as in, to shake out the excesses and leave only what’s important.
 That’s what crises do.
 They shake things up until we are forced to hold on to only what matters most.
 The rest falls away.”